Abuka-Victor/Google-Meet-Link-Generator/README.md

 # Google-Meet-Link-Generator
-This repo contains an event.py file which contains a main function that returns a google meet link
+This repo contains an event.py file which contains a main function that returns a google meet link.
+Since there is no direct Google API to generate a google meet link, I have implemented this as a util for public usage.
+The work around is to create an event with a conference, extract the meeting link and then it deletes the conference.
+This was implemented using python but you can contribute to it using other languages.